mhavu/ollama-proxy/README.md

   -h, --help       show this help message and exit
 ```

 The `list` option lists the models available via your Ollama installation.
 These are the LLMs you have downloaded locally on your machine.
-The `run` option will generate the knowledge base and run the Ollama proxy.
+The `generate` option will generate the knowledge base and run the Ollama proxy.
 For example,
 ```
 ./knowledgebase.py generate --model gemma3:12b --embedding nomic-embed-text --port 11800 documentdir
 ```